johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-00.md

-1. **OPT-OUT Possibility:** If the resolver already thinks that it knows the transport capabilities of the authoritative nameserver it is about to send a query to it may opt out from DNS transport signaling by including an EDNS(0) "No-Transport" option in the query.
+1. **OPT-OUT Possibility:** If the resolver already thinks that it knows the transport capabilities of the authoritative nameserver it is about to send a query to it may opt out from DNS transport signaling by including an EDNS(0) "No-OTS" option in the query.

 ## **5.2\.
 When Receiving Responses**

-1. **Opportunistic Parsing:** When receiving an authoritative DNS response, the resolver SHOULD parse the additional section for SVCB records.
+1. **Opportunistic Parsing:** When receiving an authoritative DNS response, the resolver SHOULD parse the Additional section for SVCB records.

 2. **Owner Check:** If an SVCB record is found whose owner name